cannin/enhance_nlp_interaction_network_gsoc2020/_reports/2020-06-14-gsoc-week-two.md

 author: Priti Shaw
 ---

-This week our focus was to convert the java(GenericBatchNew) code to python using pyjinius for extracting the MESH terms.
+This week our focus was to convert the java(GenericBatchNew) code to python using Pyjnius for extracting the MESH terms.

 ## Work Progress